frontity/frontity/README.md

 ---

-Do you miss any information?
-You can check [Frontity docs](https://docs.frontity.org/getting-started) or ask about it to [our community](https://community.frontity.org)
+Do you miss any important information?
+Check out [our docs](https://docs.frontity.org/getting-started) or ask us about it at [our community forum](https://community.frontity.org).

 ---